What can the Michigan Med curriculum do for my training?

 Do I have to attend lectures in person?

-You can choose to attend lectures in person or view them online.
+For most lectures, you can choose to attend them in person or view them online.
 Students regularly share their lecture notes with their peers and from one class to another through a student-managed wiki.
 The entirety of curriculum resources is online for students in the Canvas course management system.

 How will I be graded?